 Essentially, a website builder enables you to create a professional website regardless of whether or not you have any coding experience.
 Even paid-for website builders cost a minute fraction of what the price would be if you decided to employ a web developer to carry out the task.

 Today, the top website builders are fully automated and use advanced AI techniques that enable you to create professional websites with just a few simple pieces of information.
-But can a free platform ever compete with a paid-for alternative?
+But can a free website builder ever compete with a paid-for alternative?
 We think it can.

 Perhaps one of the best free website builders is Wix.
 Like many other website-building platforms, such as Weebly, Wix uses a drag-and-drop system which enables you to move elements to a page from a selection of pre-built options.

 Using a premium free builder like Wix, you can design a website from scratch using a template.
 Once it’s onscreen, you can tweak the design to suit your brand, adding, removing, and redesigning elements to fit.
-Some free website building platforms include additional extras too, such as SSL certificates and SEO tools.
+Some free website building platforms include additional extras too, such as SSL (Secure Sockets Layer) certificates and SEO (search engine optimization) tools.

 When should you choose a free website builder?

-One of the most significant limitations of a free website building platform is the storage limit.
-Most free website builders have very small storage limits for text files, images, and other data; some even limit traffic too.
+One of the most significant limitations of a free website builder is the storage limit.
+Most have very small storage limits for text files, images, and other data; some even limit traffic too.
 So, if you are a large company that expects a lot of traffic running through the site, you’ll need to opt for a paid plan from the get-go.

 Alternatively, if you want to create a site that will represent a small business and you don’t expect a lot of traffic, then a limit like this shouldn’t make much difference to you.
 On top of overall storage limits, there are also often limitations on certain types of content, such as videos and photo galleries.